 At 2 years, 36% of those who began the trial in the intervention group were in remission as opposed to 3% of those in the control group.

 These results suggest that significant weight loss can reverse type 2 diabetes and result in regular insulin activity for some, even if the individual has been diagnosed up to 10 years ago.

 To achieve significant weight loss, the DiRECT study placed participants on a low-calorie shake diet.
 This diet dramatically reduced overall energy intake.
 Although effective in the short term, we do not think low-calorie shakes are the easiest, healthiest, most cost-effective, or most sustainable approach to weight loss.
 This approach doesn’t teach people how to live healthily, only that there is a short-term fix that can be applied.
-Our understanding of the scientific literature is that it is far more effective in the long term to achieve weight loss and remission through healthy lifestyle and behaviour change.
+Our understanding of the scientific literature is that it is far more effective in the long term to achieve weight loss and remission through a healthy lifestyle and behaviour change.